NASA-Planetary-Science/rss_ringoccs/README.md

 #### OpenMP (GNU / Linux)

-If you are using `GCC`, you are done.
+If you are using `gcc`, you are done.
 OpenMP support is baked in.
 If you are using LLVM's `clang` on Debian GNU/Linux (or similar), install via:

 ```bash